MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-clustering-model-deploy-data.md

 In part four of this four-part tutorial series, you'll deploy a clustering model, developed in R, into a SQL database using SQL Server Machine Learning Services.
 ::: moniker-end

-In order to perform clustering on a regular basis, as new customers are registering, you need to be able call the Python script from any App.
+In order to perform clustering on a regular basis, as new customers are registering, you need to be able call the R script from any app.
 To do that, you can deploy the R script in a database by putting the R script inside a SQL stored procedure.
 Because your model executes in the database, it can easily be trained against data stored in the database.

 In this article, you'll learn how to: